3.9. Module Handling

 • It is possible to add field listeners that can trigger script code.

-• It is possible to keep rarely used fields out of the layouted panel.
-This way, the panel usability might be enhanced.
+• It is possible to exclude rarely used fields from the structured panel.
+This way, the panel's usability might be enhanced.
 (Fields can always be edited in the automatic panel.)

 Figure 3.13.
 Panel Defined in MDL